Powerlearnproject/se-day1-assignment-Orevaoghene-Ekwa/README.md

 In the technology industry, software engineering plays a crucial role by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
-The development of programming languages like C and Fortran.
+The Birth of Structured Programming (1960s-1970s): Structured programming introduced a disciplined approach to coding, emphasizing the use of control structures like loops and conditionals, which improved code readability and maintainability.

-The establishment of software engineering as a discipline in the 1960s.
+The Introduction of Object-Oriented Programming (1980s): Object-Oriented Programming (OOP) changed the software development paradigm by organizing software design around objects, or data structures, rather than actions.
+This helped in managing complex software projects by promoting code reuse and modularity.

-The advent of structured programming in the 1970s.
+The Rise of Agile Methodology (2000s): Agile introduced a more flexible approach to software development, focusing on iterative development, customer collaboration, and responsiveness to change, contrasting with the rigid Waterfall model.

 List and briefly explain the phases of the Software Development Life Cycle.
-Requirement - Gathering and documenting user needs and system requirements.
+Requirement Analysis: Gathering and documenting the specific requirements of the software from stakeholders.

-Design - Creating high-level and detailed designs of the software architecture and user interface.
+Design: Creating the architecture and design of the software based on requirements.

-Implementation - Writing code and building the software according to the design specifications.
+Implementation (Coding): Translating the design into actual code by developers.

-Testing - Conducting various tests to ensure the software meets quality standards and functional requirements.
+Testing: Identifying and fixing bugs to ensure the software works as intended.

-Deployment - Releasing the software to users or customers.
+Deployment: Releasing the software to users or a production environment.

-Maintenance - Providing ongoing support, updates, and enhancements to the software after deployment.
+Maintenance: Updating and improving the software after deployment to fix issues or add new features.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 In the waterfall methodology, a sequential approach with distinct phases is utilized.
 One phase must be completed before another one begins.
 An example where waterfall methodology can be implemented is in projects with a low risk of unexpected challenges or changes.